-Purpose:
+Purpose

-The purpose of this document is to provide steps to be used by Grand Erie District School Board (Grand Erie) administrators and employees when extreme weather conditions (hot/cold) may produce health implications.
+The purpose of this document is to provide steps to be used by administrators and employees when extreme weather conditions (hot/cold) may produce health implications.

-This procedure ensures compliance with Ministry of Labour Health and Safety Regulations and Ministry of Education to create a safe environment in all Grand Erie facilities.
-This includes ensuring schools are safe for students, employees and visitors.
+This procedure ensures compliance with Ministry of Labour Health and Safety Regulations and Ministry of Education to create a safe environment in all Grand Erie Buildings.
+This includes ensuring schools are safe for students, workers and visitors.

-Definitions:

-Heat cramps:
+Application

+This procedure applies to all school board staff, students and visitors.

+1. Definitions

-A heat-induced condition characterized by painful cramps in the arms, legs or stomach which can occur at work or later at home.
+- (a) Heat cramps: A heat-induced condition characterized by painful cramps in the arms, legs or stomach which can occur at work or later at home.
 This condition can be a warning of other more serious heat-induced illnesses.

-Heat exhaustion:

-A heat-induced condition characterized by sweating, cool-moist skin, body temperature over 38°C, weak pulse, abnormal or low blood pressure.
+- (b) Heat exhaustion: A heat-induced condition characterized by sweating, cool-moist skin, body temperature over 38°C, weak pulse, abnormal or low blood pressure.

-Heat rash:

-A heat-induced condition characterized by a red, bumpy rash with severe itching.
+- (c) Heat rash: A heat-induced condition characterized by a red, bumpy rash with severe itching.

-Heat stress:

-Heat stress refers to an increase in the body's core temperature.
+- (d) Heat stress: Heat stress refers to an increase in the body's core temperature.
 This could be related to a variety of factors, including; high temperature, humidity, radiant heat and activity level.
 If a person is experiencing heat stress then serious heat-related illnesses can occur, including; heat rash, heat cramps, heat exhaustion, or heat stroke.

-Heat stroke:

-A heat-induced condition characterized by high body temperature (41°C) and any one of the following;
+- (e) Heat stroke: A heat-induced condition characterized by high body temperature (41°C) and any one of the following;

 - weakness

 - confusion

 - emotional upset and strange behavior

 - hot, dry, red skin

 - elevated pulse

 - headaches and dizziness